Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/main.md

 Starting at 7th level, when you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 # Smoke and Mirrors
-Starting at 9th level, you learn the following magic tricks.
+Starting at 9th level, you learn the following magic trick.

-- **Smoke Cloud.** As an action, you can expend a Trickery die, rolling it.
+**Smoke Cloud.** As an action, you can expend a Trickery die, rolling it.
 You create a X-foot-radius sphere of harmless smoke centered on a point within range, where X is the number rolled times 5.
 The sphere spreads around corners, and its area is heavily obscured.
 It lasts until the end of your next turn or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.